junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "It's... not improving."
 Cas chooses words carefully.

 "Not improving?
-What do you mean 'not improving'?"
+What do you mean, 'not improving'?"
 Dean is alarmed.
 "The healing is slow or not at all?"

 Cas swallows, hesitant.